flatiron/cradle/README.md

 Cradle is an asynchronous javascript client for [CouchDB](http://couchdb.apache.org).
 It is somewhat higher-level than most other CouchDB clients, requiring a little less knowledge of CouchDB's REST API.
-Cradle also has built-in write-through caching, giving you an extra level of speed.
+Cradle also has built-in write-through caching, giving you an extra level of speed, and making document _updates_ and _deletion_ easier.
 Cradle was built from the love of CouchDB and Node.js, and tries to make the most out of this wonderful marriage of technologies.

 philosophy
 ----------

 The key concept here is the common ground shared by CouchDB and Node.js, that is, _javascript_.
 The other important aspect of this marriage is the asynchronous behaviors of both these technologies.
 Cradle tries to make use of these symmetries, whenever it can.
 Cradle's API, although closely knit with CouchDB's, isn't overly so.
-Whenever the API can be abstracted in a friendlier, simpler way, that's the route it take.
-So even though a large part of the Cradle <--> CouchDB mappings are one to one, some Cradle functions, such as `save()`, can perform more than one operation, depending on how it's used.
+Whenever the API can be abstracted in a friendlier, simpler way, that's the route it takes.
+So even though a large part of the `Cradle <--> CouchDB` mappings are one to one, some Cradle functions, such as `save()`, can perform more than one operation, depending on how they are used.

 synopsis
 --------